Behind Kin™ is Invest Liverpool. However, the story begins with the sector development agency Merseyside ACME.

 ACME was also the organisation behind Kin™ an online resource for Liverpool’s creative and digital businesses and freelance community.
 Kin™ (which was national first) promotes communication and connectivity to an active membership and is complemented by a programme industry networking events aimed at encouraging cross fertilisation of professional networks across the NW region.

-More recently, alongside the Liverpool Film Office, the team has been instrumental in the drive to secure a film and television soundstage for the city to complement the huge amount of film location work that takes place in Liverpool.
+Most recently, alongside the Liverpool Film Office, the team has been instrumental in securing investment in to a film and television soundstage for the city to complement the huge amount of film location work that takes place in Liverpool.